Frequently Asked Questions

 On the first day, we encourage you to arrive a bit early (we suggest between 8:30 am and 9:00 am) on the first day only.
 This will allow parents and children time to acquaint themselves with the drop off/pick up location and procedures.
 This is a great time to meet one of the camp leaders and counsellors, ask questions you may have and request special groupings with friends/siblings/cousins, etc…

-For anyone who has booked Before Care, early drop off is 8:00am – 9:00am.
-If you are running behind and will arrive after 9:00am to the campsite, please call our Support team at (226) 214-2050 (press 1 for Parents/Guardians) and our team will notify the camp.
+For anyone who has booked Before Care, early drop off is 7:30am – 9:00am.
+If you are running behind and will arrive after 9:00am to the campsite, please call our Support team (in Ontario: 226-214-2050, in BC: 236-317-4208, in Alberta: 587-855-7300; and press 1 for Parents/Guardians) and our team will notify the camp.
 Most facilities will have their doors locked after programming begins at 9:00am, this is for security reasons.
 Alternatively, if you need to pick up your child(ren) from camp prior to the end of programming at 4:00pm, we also ask that you call our Support team or notify camp leadership when you drop off your child(ren) at the start of the day.

 Programming concludes at 4:00pm and the pick-up process begins.